GDPR Data protection

 Changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy notice will be reviewed again in June 2017.
+This privacy notice will be reviewed again on a regular basis.